 대메뉴 바로가기 본문 바로가기

-The Naro Space Center features state-of-the-art facilities including a launch complex system, a satellite integration and test center, a launch vehicle assembly building, a solid fuel motor building, a launch control building, an optical equipment building, and the Space Science Center, all of which are necessary for the successful launch of space rockets.
+The Naro Space Center features state-of-the-art facilities such as launch pad system, launch vehicle assembly building, solid fuel motor building, launch control building, and meteorological observatory.
+Moreover, it has tracking radar and telemetry system to receive the flight data of space launch vehicles.

 Since the successful launch of Naro in 2013, the Naro Space Center has added the combustion chamber test facility, real-propellant turbo pump test facility, engine ground/high-altitude combustion test facility, and propulsion system test facility.
 Before, Republic of Korea could not develop engines since there was no large testing facility for high-thrust engines, but the construction of the propulsion engine test facilities has enabled the testing of launch vehicle engines and propulsion sustems.